Horatioau/engineering_calculation_app/readme.md

 # Engineering Python
 Something about what this does...
 ## Installation
-You will need to have previously installed python3:
-See https://www.python.org/downloads/ and for details.
+You will need to have previously installed python3, see https://www.python.org/downloads/ for details.

-From command-line:
+To install the app to run locally, run the following from command-line:
 ```
 git clone https://github.com/andrewthomasjones/engineering_calculation_app.git
 cd engineering_calculation_app